Italy–Yemen relations

 Italy–Yemen relations refers to the current and historical relationship between Italy and Yemen.
 Yemen has an embassy in Rome.
-Italy has an embassy in Sana'a.
+Italy had an embassy in Sana'a, which was closed in 2015 due to concerns over security and the withdraw of staff.

+Asmahan Abdulhameed Al-Toqi is the current Ambassador of Yemen to Italy.

 History

 Diplomatic relations between Italy and Yemen began on September 2, 1926, when the Italo-Yemeni Treaty was signed.
+This made Italy the first country formally to recognize Yemen's independence.
 This treaty granted Italy, then ruled by Benito Mussolini, control over the east coast of the Red Sea.

+As part of Italian imperialism under fascism have some plans to conquer or at least transform Yemen in a Client state, as Mussolini wanted the Red Sea to be the new "Mare Nostrum" of the Italian Empire.
+So, it was very important that Southern Arabian territories (like the Kingdom of Yemen and British Aden) were integrated into Italy's Sphere of influence.